Medicaid Planning in Pepper Pike, Ohio

 Tools We May Use To Protect Assets

-- Beneficiary updates to keep funds moving safely and avoid being counted as available assets
+- Beneficiary updates to keep funds protected

-Help For Married Couples in Ohio
+Helping Married Couples in Ohio

-We explain how income allowances work, which assets can be retained, and how to structure accounts so both spouses remain financially stable.
+When one spouse needs care and the other stays home, the law protects the “community spouse.”
+We explain income allowances, which assets can be retained, and how to structure accounts so both spouses remain financially stable.

 Powers Of Attorney And Health Care Documents